Intrusive Thoughts - Where do they Come From

 You are not your thoughts.

-You are the one aware of them.
+You are the one who is aware of them.